 - Make sure those that supply your content know what they are talking about.

 - If you can hire experts, go for it.
 If not, try and use the same writers so they can build up their knowledge.

-- Find gaps in the market and fill them.
+- Find gaps in the market and fill them with branded content.

 - Keyword research isn’t everything, but you need to know what has been covered before and what’s up for grabs.
 If you do need to go for the same phrases as everyone else, make your content better and longer

 Finally, shout about what you write.
 Don’t just leave it sat there – promote it as much as you can across social media, mailing lists etc. Make contact with others in your field and share resources.
 You’ll make a name for yourself too.”

 Your keywords will be used to narrow your niche as much as possible and used so that they:

 - Create a hierarchy of subsequent articles

 - Make plain to Google the niche and purpose your website serves

 3. Boost Search Position Through Linking